ugate/templeo/jsdocp/tutorial/1-basics.md

 // initiates a read with new parameters: { param1: 456 }
 ${ await include`first/item ${ new URLSearchParams(it.my1stParams) }` }
 // 3rd include:
-// uses the last cached "first/item" content from the 2nd include
+// uses the last cached "first/item" content from the 1st include w/o params
 ${ await include`first/item` }
 // 4th include:
-// uses the last cached "first/item" content from the 2nd include
+// uses the last cached "first/item" content from the 1st include w/o params
 // and "params" is accessible only within this include as: ${ params.test === 'TEST' }
 ${ await include`first/item ${ { env: 'TEST' } }` }